CSCI-GA-2820-FA24-001/promotions/README.md

 This project template contains starter code for your class project.
 The `/service` folder contains your `models.py` file for your model and a `routes.py` file for your service.
 The `/tests` folder has test case starter code for testing the model and the service separately.
 All you need to do is add your functionality.
 You can use the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) for code examples to copy from.

+## Introduction

+The Promotions microservice is part of an eCommerce backend project designed to provide RESTful services for managing product promotions.
+This service allows you to create, read, update, delete, and list promotions, supporting a full CRUD lifecycle.
+The microservice also exposes metadata about itself at the root endpoint `(/)`.

+**Note:** The base service code is contained in `routes.py` while the business logic for manipulating Promotions is in the `models.py` file.
+This follows the popular Model View Controller (MVC) separation of duties by keeping the model separate from the controller.
+As such, we have two test suites: one for the model (`test_models.py`) and one for the service itself (`test_routes.py`)

 ## Automatic Setup

 The best way to use this repo is to start your own repo using it as a git template.
 To do this just press the green **Use this template** button in GitHub and this will become the source for your repository.